jasonjjiang/mindunpacker/README.md

 Access your journal from anywhere, at any time.
 MindUnpacker is accessible on various devices, ensuring your thoughts are never out of reach.

-**Getting Started**

-Visit the MindUnpacker website.

-Create an account by providing your email and setting a password.
-Once registered, log in to your account.
-Start journaling!
-Click the "Create New Entry" button to begin your first entry.
-Usage
-Creating a New Entry
-Log in to your account.
-Click the "Create New Entry" button.
-Give your entry a title.
-Start typing your thoughts, experiences, or anything you want to unpack.
-Save your entry when you're done.
-Updating an Entry
-Log in to your account.
-Navigate to the entry you want to update.
-Click the "Edit" button.
-Make your changes.
-Save your updated entry.
-Deleting an Entry
-Log in to your account.
-Navigate to the entry you want to delete.
-Click the "Delete" button.
-Confirm the deletion.